anasouardini/portal/README.md

 https://github.com/anasouardini/portal/assets/114059811/57d9e0e2-2353-4057-9b90-9f08c72ead61

-A very basic script for jumping to/from paths without having to write the whole path, open multiple terminal sessions or do a file system search using `fzf`.
+A very basic script for jumping to/from paths without having to write the whole path, open multiple terminal sessions or manually search using `fzf`.
+Portal is heavily inspired by [Z](https://github.com/rupa/z).

 ## Install